 International Human Resource Management

-21/12/2023What Is Strategic Human Resource Management?
+What Is Strategic Human Resource Management?
 (2024 Guide)

-The CEO of Wipro, Thierry Delaporte said he is OK with someone having a side hustle but with absolutely no conflict of interest, and the chairman of the company Rishad Premji openly expressed his dislike for moonlighting.
-He further justified the sacking of 300 employees saying they were caught red-handed working with direct competitors.
+The CEO of Wipro, Thierry Delaporte, said he is OK with someone having a side hustle, but with absolutely no conflict of interest, and the chairman of the company, Rishad Premji, openly expressed his dislike for moonlighting.
+He further justified the sacking of 300 employees, saying they were caught red-handed working with direct competitors.

 On the other hand, there are some companies that do allow moonlighting.
 Deccan chronicles reported that Swiggy allows its employees to pursue side hustles under their pioneering moonlighting policy.